TheKrizzler/PadAttacker/README.md

 [*] Attack complete
 [*] Decrypted ciphertext: b'This is a demonstration of PadAttacker, a tool for automating padding oracle attacks, written in Python.\x08\x08\x08\x08\x08\x08\x08\x08'
 ```
+### Disclaimer
+PadAttacker is a tool designed exclusively for use in Capture The Flag (CTF) competitions and educational purposes.
+It is not intended for any illegal or malicious activities.
+The creators and distributors of PadAttacker do not condone or support the use of this tool for unauthorized access or any activities that violate applicable laws and regulations.
+Users are responsible for ensuring that their use of PadAttacker complies with all relevant legal requirements